cbednarski/flyweight/readme.md

 	$ python flyweight.py

 We recommend using something like Jenkins to run Flyweight on a regular cadence or trigger off of commits into your repositories.

+### YUI

+You can optionally use YUI to minify your javascript and css files.
+Simply add the path for your `yuicompressor.x.y.z.jar` to `config.py`.
+Input and output files have the same names, so this feature should be completely transparent to your users.

+The YUI compression happens during the source-to-output copy stage, so it will not minify existing versions.
+Use `--force` or delete the appropriate folder(s) to minify an already-deployed version.